 Ratsadonprasong Fund by the Siddhi-Issara Foundation

-A fund for cash bail and fines in political cases related to the right to freedom of expression
+A fund for cash bail in political cases related to the right to freedom of expression

 To safeguard the people’s right to freedom of expression from being stripped away by the strategic and punitive use of the law to harass, detain, or imprison as if the accused were already convicted.
 To preserve the human dignity of the accused, in keeping with the basic legal principle of presumption of innocence prior to the final verdict.

 The fund assists accused persons and defendants with posting cash bail resulting from cases against their exercise of freedom of expression for political, social, and cultural change in favor of equality, rights to freedom, and human dignity.

 The process begins with the notification of a potentially eligible case from a representing lawyer to the fund’s coordinator.
 If the fund determines that the case demonstrably falls within the stated criteria for support, a representative of the fund will be delegated the task of posting the bail as requested.
 The fund will then publish a written account of the fund’s movements with copies of the relevant receipts on the fund’s Facebook page to keep the donors informed.